amzn/selling-partner-api-samples/use-cases/merchant-fulfillment/README.md

 mfn_order = MfnOrder(order_items=mfn_order_items, ship_from_address=mfn_ship_from_address)
 ```

-#### Step-by-step:
-1. **Initialize API Client:** The API client of OrdersAPI is initialized with the Refresh Token and the Region.
-2. **Get Order:** The Orders API getOrder operation is called using the orderId from the ORDER_CHANGE notification.
-3. **Create the order processing class:** The MfnOrder class is instantiated with the order items from getOrder and the shipping address.
-4. **Return MfnOrder object** The MfnOrder object created is returned for further processing of the Merchant Fulfillment Workflow.

 ### 2 - Check Inventory

 After the order details are retrieved, the inventory is checked and order is validated.

+#### Step-by-step:
+1. **Process the order items:** A loop over all order items is created to execute inventory checks.
+2. **Prepare the request:** Get the orderItem SKU and prepare the database (DynamoDB) request.
+3. **Retrieve the Item from Inventory:** Using the database client, the item is retrieved from inventory table.
+4. **Check stock:** The item stock quantity is checked.
+The order is aborted if quantity is insufficient.
+5. **Calculate Order Weight and Dimensions:** The total order weight and dimensions are calculated and returned as part of the MFN order.

 Find the full code here